lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 Performing or receiving some ordinances and blessings requires approval from a presiding leader who holds the necessary priesthood keys (see [3.4.1](/study/manual/general-handbook/3-priesthood-principles?lang=eng&id=title_number8-p42#title_number8 "/study/manual/general-handbook/3-priesthood-principles?lang=eng&id=title_number8-p42#title_number8")).
 As needed, approval may be given by a counselor he authorizes.
 See the following charts.
 References to stake presidents apply also to mission presidents.
 References to bishops apply also to branch presidents.

+Which Leaders Hold Keys to Give Approval to Perform or Receive the Ordinances of Salvation and Exaltation?

 | Ordinance | Who Holds Keys |
 | --- | --- |
 | Ordinance  Baptism | Who Holds Keys  Bishop (for 8-year-old children and for members of record ages 9 and older whose baptism was delayed due to intellectual disabilities)  Mission president (for converts) |